carinotj19/OnlinePortfolio/README.md

 - React 18
 - React Page Scroller for fullpage scrolling
-- Swiper for image carousels
+- Slick JS for image carousels
 - FontAwesome for icons
 - GitHub Pages for deployment